 It is a very universal fabrication method with great accuracy and tolerances.
 Milling is suitable for a variety of materials and is also very quick.
 The ability to manufacture a wide range of complex parts is a great advantage.

 The disadvantages include a large amount of waste, need for a variety of tooling and high cost of equipment.

 While the two are often called just CNC machining, turning and milling have distinct differences.
-Turning, or lathing is pretty much the opposite of milling.
+Turning is pretty much the opposite of milling.
 This means that instead of the cutting tool, the workpiece is rotating.

 Turning is usable on the outside of a cylinder or on the inside.
 The latter operation is called boring.